rethink-paradigms/llm-hub/.qoder/repowiki/en/content/Generator Pipeline/Generator Pipeline.md

 The Generator Pipeline is a sophisticated 10-step transformation system that converts high-level human specifications into executable runtime configurations for the LLM Hub Runtime.
 This pipeline serves as the bridge between human-readable requirements and machine-executable configurations, providing a structured, deterministic approach to model selection and configuration generation.

 The pipeline follows a modular architecture where each step (SP1-SP10) handles specific aspects of the transformation process, from spec parsing to final config emission.
 Each step maintains clear input/output contracts and can be independently tested and validated.
+The implementation has been modularized into the `packages/cli/src/llmhub_cli/generator/` directory with dedicated submodules for each functional area.

 ## Pipeline Overview